Ukraine digital: Ensuring academic success in times of crisis

 - The day before the workshop we will send you an email with a Zoom link.

-- We ask you to take your registration for the workshop seriously and try to attend the event.
+- We ask you to take your registration for the workshop seriously and to try to attend the event.
 If you are unable to attend for any reason, please let us know.
 We will try to record the workshops, but please be aware that this will not always be possible.

 - We expect you to write a reflection on each workshop you have attended.
 Please note that this should not be a summary of the workshop, but your thoughts on the workshop.